hyeok9855/multi-depot-cvrp/README.md

-# multi-depot-vrp
+# multi-depot-cvrp
-multi-depot-vrp using PtrNet and Actor-Critic
+multi-depot-cvrp using Attention-PtrNet and Actor-Critic